Taiwing/rainfall/level2/README.md

 test.
 We just have to insert it before the system address in the payload.

-So instead of the p's ret instruction directly poping the system's address and loading it into _eip_ (the instruction pointer), it will loop on itself once before eventually doing so.
-However, the overall logic remains the same:
+So instead of the p's ret instruction directly poping the system's address and loading it into eip (the instruction pointer), it will loop on itself once before eventually doing so.
+The overall logic, however, remains the same:

 | command string (8) | padding (72) | ret        |system (4)  | exit (4)   | strdup return (4) |
 |--------------------|--------------|------------|------------|------------|-------------------|